dsccommunity/xSystemSecurity/README.md

 ## Resources

 * **xUAC** handles how and when the User Account Control Windows Prompt shows up or doesn't show up.
 * **xIEEsc** enables or disables IE Enhanced Security Configuration.
+* **xFileSystemAccessRule** modifies the rights of file system objects.

 ### xUAC